melodell/schedule-to-ical/README.md

 ```

 ### Pitfalls
-- `icalendar` doesn't allow recurrance for one event on multiple days of the week.
+- `icalendar` doesn't allow recurrence for one event on multiple days of the week.
 Each weekday is a separate event.
-- Unkown if hardcoded ids and class names the same for everyone.
-Or the same for the same person for different semesters.